laurilako/journeys/README.md

 None

 ### Technology choices:
-I made my technology choices based on what I had the most experience with, and with technologies that I thought the API was possible to implement.
+I made my technology choices based on what I had the most experience with, and with technologies that I thought the API was possible to be implemented with.

 ### Backend, API
 Node.JS (Express), MongoDB